atsushieno/augene-ng/README.md

 NOTE: before using augene, you most likely have to build things (explained in the next section).

-launch `augene-gui` application.
+launch `augene-editor` application.
 It is a cross-platform Kotlin/JVM Compose for Desktop GUI application.

 **TODO: rewrite here**